emacsmirror/dwin/README.md

 		   (dwin-switch-to-app "zotero" prefix))
 	   (global-set-key (kbd "M-<f11>") #'my/zotero)
    ```
+   In your window manager's shortcut settings, e.g.,
-   In ⚙️ KDE/System Settings/Shortcuts you have to add shortcut keys
+   in ⚙️ KDE/System Settings/Shortcuts you have to add shortcut keys
    - `f11` to `etc/bin/dwin-firefox`, and
    - `Alt-f11` to `etc/bin/dwin-zotero`.